 Ad Copy Testing

 There are a few elements to consider here when testing your ad copy.
 Like our other tests, you’ll want to develop some sort of cadence to testing and this can vary for everyone.
 That said, 30 days is usually a pretty fair parameter to start with.
-It’s our suggestion that whatever you choose for a length of time, keep it consistent as you continue to test for your ads.
+Our digital advertising services team suggests that whatever you choose for a length of time, keep it consistent as you continue to test for your ads.

 Test Out Different Headlines

 Headlines are the first thing users will see in our ads.
 We should be testing different headlines and different orders of the headlines to see which will work most effectively.